Karvanish/bitcoin_storm/README.md

 # Database
 You can use database from Loyce Club (List of all funded Bitcoin addresses (balance not shown, sorted in alphabetical order)) in .txt format
+Put your database to a path, that you set in DATABASE (line 33)

 # To do
 - search for substrings to save memory